SPIRE Secret Manager

 SPIRE Agent Initialization

-Info (SPIRE Server):You are required to start the SPIRE server before running the Agent commands.
+Info (SPIRE Server):Start SPIRE Server before running the SPIRE Agent commands.

 To attest the SPIRE agent to the server, create a join token: